Ankvik-Tech-Labs/Rusty-Bee/README.md

 # Rusty Bee

-A bee node implementation in Rust.
+A bee node implementation in Rust 🦀.

 ## Requirements